January 24, 2018 at 9:56 pm #22425

 As a doula and childbirth educator, I can tell you that feelings around vaginismus and childbirth are very similar.

 Keep up the good work, Everyone – no matter where you are in your experience.
-If we at Maze can be of any help along the way, don’t hesitate to reach out!
+If we at Congtythamtu can be of any help along the way, don’t hesitate to reach out!

 You must be logged in to reply to this topic.